yarisvt/tyk-docs/tyk-docs/content/publish/tutorials/publish-api-developer-portal.md

 ### Step 6: Set your Portal Hostname

+> **The Developer Portal cannot be loaded via IP address**: It needs to be configured with a different hostname to your dashboard.

 > **A note for Cloud and Hybrid users**: This step is not required unless you have the capability to add a custom CNAME.

 When you set up your Tyk installation, you will have had to, at some point, define a hostname for your portal, either as a `/etc/hosts` file entry, or as a qualified hostname such as `portal.domain.com`.
 To make the Dashboard aware of this, from the **Your Developer portal > Set Your Portal Domain** menu enter the hostname and wait for Tyk to refresh.